-- devices of any type other than prescription contraceptives, even though such devices may require a prescription including, but not limited to: Durable Medical Equipment, prosthetic devices, appliances and supports (although benefits may be provided under other sections of your Contract); - any drug considered to be Experimental or Investigational (see definition in Chapter Eight), except for certain Off-label cancer drugs and drugs administered as part of certain clinical cancer trials; - vitamins, except those which, by law, require a prescription; - Viagra, Cialis, Levitra, Addyi and other drugs to treat sexual dysfunction; - drugs that do not require a prescription even if your doctor prescribes or recommends them; - intranasal corticosteroids; - food and nutritional formulae or supplements except for "covered medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or those administered through a feeding tube; and - any drugs listed under Excluded Medications on the National Preferred Formulary (NPF) drug list.
-(Note: If you are currently using a medication that is excluded from the NPF, you, or your Provider may request a benefit exception.
-See the section under the National Preferred Formulary at www.bcbsvt.com/pharmacy/drug-lists related to Benefit Exceptions for Excluded Medications, or call ESI atthe pharmacy number listed on the back of your ID card).
+- refills beyond one year from the original prescription date; - replacement of more than one lost, destroyed or stolen Prescription Drug and Biologic.; - devices of any type other than prescription contraceptives, even though such devices may require a prescription including, but not limited to: Durable Medical Equipment, prosthetic devices, appliances and supports (although benefits may be provided under other sections of your Contract); - any drug considered to be Experimental or Investigational (see definition in your Benefits Description), except for certain Off-label cancer drugs and drugs administered as part of certain clinical cancer trials; - vitamins, except those which, by law, require a prescription; - Viagra, Cialis, Levitra, Addyi and other drugs to treat sexual dysfunction; - drugs that do not require a prescription, except insulin and covered over-the-counter products, even if your doctor prescribes or recommends them; and - nutritional formulae or supplements except for "covered medical foods" prescribed for the Medically Necessary treatment of an inherited metabolic disease or those administered through a feeding tube.

-Replacement of lost, stolen or destroyed Prescription Drugs and Biologics the Prescription Drug or Biologic's absence would put the member at risk of death, disability or significant negative health consequences such as a hospital admission.
+Replacement of lost, stolen or destroyed Prescription Drugs and Biologics

+The plan will replace one lost, stolen or destroyed Prescription Drug or Biologic per Plan Year

+- if not covered by an alternative entity (including but not limited to homeowners insurance and automobile insurance) if: - the Prescription Drug or Biologic's absence would put the member at risk of death, disability or significant negative health consequences such as a hospital admission.